livepeer/livepeer-lens-shortvideos/README.md

 **Storage**

 - [ARWEAVE](https://www.arweave.org/) is a decentralized storage protocol focused on permanence.
 Content is uploaded to the network with a one-time fee and guaranteed to be available for 200 years.
-The simplest way to upload data into Arweave is to use a service like Bundlr thatâ€™s built on top of Arweave and simplifies the developer experience.
+The simplest way to upload data into Arweave is to use a service like Bundlr that iss built on top of Arweave and simplifies the developer experience.
     - [Arweave Docs](https://www.arweave.org/build)
     - [Bundlr Docs](https://docs.bundlr.network/)
-- [IPFS](https://ipfs.tech/) is a decentralized storage protocol that assigns a unique fingerprint to all data uploaded to the network based on the dataâ€™s content.
+- [IPFS](https://ipfs.tech/) is a decentralized storage protocol that assigns a unique fingerprint to all data uploaded to the network based on the data's content.
 Nodes in the network can cache the data, but data is not guaranteed to be available unless it is pinned to a node.
-Services like PiÃ±ata, web3.storage, and Lighthouse abstract away the complexity of managing and pinning data in the IPFS ecosystem.
+Services like Pinara, web3.storage, and Lighthouse abstract away the complexity of managing and pinning data in the IPFS ecosystem.
     - [IPFS Docs](https://docs.ipfs.tech/)
     - [Pinata Docs](https://docs.pinata.cloud/)
     - [web3.storage Docs](https://web3.storage/docs/)